lusoal/eks-saas-gitops/README.md

 ## Deploy EKS cluster and add-ons

-Change terraform template to use your GitHub fork:
+Change terraform cluster template to use your GitHub fork:

 ```bash
 export GITHUB_USERNAME=<your-github-username>